bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Firefox for Android4+iOS Safari1+Chrome for Android18+Android WebView37+Samsung Internet1.0+Opera Mobile10.1+

-[XPathEvaluator/evaluate](https://developer.mozilla.org/en-US/docs/Web/API/XPathEvaluator/evaluate "The evaluate() method of the XPathEvaluator interface executes an XPath expression on the given node or document and returns an XPathResult.")
+[XPathEvaluator/evaluate](https://developer.mozilla.org/en-US/docs/Web/API/XPathEvaluator/evaluate 'The evaluate() method of the XPathEvaluator interface executes an XPath expression on the given node or document and returns an XPathResult.')

 In all current engines.